epsilon-phase/kanbanrs/README.md

 # Upcoming features

-* Categories

-  These differ from tags because a task can only be in one category.

-  Categories will allow you to alter the styling of the tasks to provide emphasis that you can benefit from.
-  My intention is for this to allow setting a custom color, stroke thickness, and dash style, potentially even icons if I can be bothered.
 * Category view, because focusing on a single category is nice sometimes.

 * Tree view